cosmo-chang-1701/bitcraft-beginner-guide/README.md

 <br>
 You can read this guide in several ways:

-- **Read Online (Recommended)**: Visit our published [GitBook site](https://semantic-cosmos.gitbook.io/bitcraft-beginners-adventure-guide/) for the most comfortable online reading experience. _(Please replace with the actual GitBook link)_
+- **Read Online (Recommended)**: Visit our published [GitBook site](https://semantic-cosmos.gitbook.io/bitcraft-beginners-adventure-guide/) for the most comfortable online reading experience.
 - **Local Preview**: If you've cloned this repository locally, you can use any Markdown-supported editor (like VS Code) to read the individual files.

 **How to Contribute**